1940–41 John Carroll Blue Streaks men's ice hockey season: Season

 JCU continued to win all of their games, but as the season went on it became apparent that Case and Western Reserve were catching up to the Blue Streaks.
 Near the end of the season, John Carroll finally managed to play its first non-conference game when they travelled to Johnstown to take on Penn State.
-The Nittany Lions were only a year old and had barely played any other varsity programs so it was a bit of a surprise to see the team give JCU a tough fight.
+The Nittany Lions had only just returned to the ice the year before and had played a very sparse schedule so it was a bit of a surprise to see the team give JCU a tough fight.
 The Blue Streaks won to keep their streak going but the 3–2 match was much closer than they would have wanted.

 John Carroll won the Ohio League with an undefeated record and entered the playoff ready for its 4th title.
 The team won a close game against Case in the first match and need one more win for the championship.
 The team had trouble scoring against the Rough Riders for the second straight game, and both teams ended regulation with just a single goal.
 The two teams went scoreless in the first five minute extra session and any further periods used sudden death rules.
 At the end of the third 5-minute overtime the winning goal was finally scored, unfortunately it came from a Case stick.
 The goal tied the season and ended John Carroll's unbeaten run at 41 games.
 It was the first time JCU has lost since January 1939.
 The win seemed to buoy the Rough Riders, who scored 6 times in the finale, the most John Carroll had allowed in any game in its history, and wrested the championship from the Blue Streaks.